-You are required to read the following information very carefully and make sure that you understand it fully and sign it before participating in this activity or program.

-I,

-This indemnification and hold harmless agreement shall include indemnity against all costs (including without limitation, reasonable attorney's fees and court costs), expenses and liabilities incurred in or in connection with any such claim or proceeding brought thereon and in defense thereof.

-I have read and understand this release, indemnification and hold harmless form and I voluntarily sign it.
-I hereby give permission to the Phelps Community Memorial Library for emergency transportation and/or treatment in the event of illness or injury and this release extends to any liability arising in connection with such transportation and/or treatment.
-I hereby accept responsibility for the payment of any emergency transportation and/or treatment.
-I further certify that I am in good physical condition, and have no medical or physical conditions that would restrict my participation in this activity or program.

-Print Participant Name
+You are required to read the following information very carefully and make sure that you under rstand it fully and sign it before participating in this activity or program.
+I,, agree to abide by the Phelps L STEAM Lab policies.
+I am fully aware that participation in the STEAM Lab may result in r personal injury or harm.
+In consideration of being granted the opportunity to participate, I h agree to release and hold harmless the Phelps Library, its officers, employees, volunteers, command boards, from and against any and all liability, loss, damages, claims, or actions (including cost attorneys' fees) for bodily injury and/or property damage, to the extent permissible by law. nereby nittees This indemnification and hold harmless agreement shall include indemnity against all costs (inc without limitation, reasonable attorney's fees and court costs), expenses and liabilities incurred in connection with any such claim or proceeding brought thereon and in defense thereof.
+I have read and understand this release, indemnification and hold harmless form and I voluntaril it.
+I hereby give permission to the Phelps Library for emergency transportation and/or treatment the event of illness or injury and this release extends to any liability arising in connection with transportation and/or treatment.
+I hereby accept responsibility for the payment of any emer transportation and/or treatment.
+I further certify that I am in good physical condition, and ha medical or physical conditions that would restrict my participation in this activity or program.
+Print Participant Name ent in such Participant Signature Date Print Guardian Name Guardian Signature Date

-Participant Signature

-Date

-Print Guardian Name

-Guardian Signature

-Date